What is the Maximum Monthly Payment for Social Security Disability?

 Recent Payment Increases: Cost-of-living adjustments for 2025

 Social Security and Supplemental Security Income (SSI) benefits for more than 72.5 million Americans increased 2.5 percent in 2025.
-This annual adjustment helps disability recipients maintain purchasing power as living costs rise.
+This annual adjustment is intended to account for changes in living costs.
 The Department of the Treasury processes these benefit payments electronically to ensure timely delivery.

 The average monthly SSDI payment for 2025 increases by $38 and the maximum SSI benefit goes up by $24.
 These modest increases reflect lower inflation rates compared to recent years when cost-of-living adjustments reached historic highs.